11 Summer Day Camp Options for Boston-Area Kids who Love Science, Technology, Engineering, and Math (STEM)

 Location: 25 Adams Street, Burlington, MA 01803

-GreenApple offers creative and challenging STEM (science, technology, engineering and math) enrichment programs utilizing Robotics, LEGO, green energy, Digital Media & Technology and Video Game Design.
+GreenApple is a nonprofit organization that offers creative and challenging STEAM (science, technology, engineering, arts and math) enrichment programs utilizing robotics, LEGO, green energy, digital media & technology, video game design, tinkering and Minecraft.
 Campers work independently, in small groups and on teams for different activities throughout the week.

 Emagination Computer Camps

 Emagination blends technology learning with fun activities to create a well rounded summer camp experience.
-Two-week sessions give campers time to make friends, build self-confidence and be part of a community.
-Many campers stay multiple sessions and come back year after year.
+Two-week sessions give campers time to make friends, build self-confidence and be part of a community while learning new technology skills.
 Day and overnight sessions.

 iD Tech Camps